shaunabanana/snowball/README.md

     <i>~ Links will be added once a release is available. ~</i>
   </p>
 </p>
 Snowball lets you quickly find and filter through papers using the snowballing method.
+Start with a core collection of papers, and find more by going through their citations and references.
 <br/>
 <br/>